 It’s officially upfront season!
 If you’re not in the TV business, you’re probably asking, ‘What the heck is an upfront?’
 But upfronts — the time each year when major networks gather to preview their upcoming shows for ad buyers — are more than insider presentations.
-They’re also an important barometer for both media costs and inflation, as former BBDO Media Director Allen Ginsberg explains in this month’s guest blog.
+They’re also an important barometer for both media costs and inflation, and continue to inform the state of the media.

 Open season for TV advertisers

 With 23 different media companies holding court in NYC this spring, the TV and digital upfronts are with us again.
 This marks the traditional opening of media upfront selling season.

 Hundreds of marketers are lining up to commit billions of dollars to buy programs and demographics that will never see the light of day.
 More than 500 scripted TV shows are expected to air in the upcoming season, and many series will last less than a full 20 episodes.
 In fact, many streaming services order as few as six episodes for a series.
 Fewer than 50 percent of shows last into a second season.
 But the show goes on.

 The largest agencies will commit over 20 billion dollars for the upcoming media season.
 What are their motivations?
 Many marketers are afraid of missing out on the small number of programming hits.
 They may also fear losing their jobs because of the perception that they aren’t keeping up with other “smart marketers” in the industry (FOMO is not new!).